aviad59/Client-Server/README.md

 Server to Client A: "That is so cool!"
 Server to Client B: "That is so cool!"*

-Let me point out the features mentioned in the above exmple.
+Lets explain what is happening in the above exmple.
 First the Server make a new thread to handle the Client A connection, then it wait and listen for an input using that thread.
 When an input comes the thread activate a [LOCK](http://google.com) mechanism until it finish to save the input in memorie.
 After that the loop on the thread detect a change in the memorie and output the saved info.
 Then the last procces can be repeated several times:

-the server listen -> gets an input -> overwrite the memorie -> detect a overwrited memorie -> output the overwrited memorie -> back to listen
+server listen -> gets an input -> overwrite the memorie -> detect a new memorie -> output the overwrited memorie -> back to listen

+When Client B connects a new thread created for him.
+First the thread check if there is new data in memorie (if its diffrent than NULL) and output if true.
+Than that same routines occurs.
+Due now the [LOCK](http://google.com) can be active and if so the input will not be saved and accepted by the server, also since all thread check for new data in the memorie the input for the server will be echo for all Clients!.

+## Server 2.0